All Episodes

 It's like teaching people don't touch hot stoves.

-Uh doesn't always work, sometimes they have to touch it anyway, just to see what it's like.
+Sometimes they have to touch it anyway, just to see what it's like.

-From the standpoint that our base doesn't want somebody who's introspective and goes around thinking, oh, look at the mistakes I made.
+But I suspect it did, I think it did not actually help me from the standpoint that our base doesn't want somebody who's introspective and goes around thinking, oh, look at the mistakes I made.

 The American people will give them time on the speaker issue, but their time is running out.

-And as far as I'm I've been telling all of them with such a slim majority, they will either be successful together or they will fail together.
+And as far as I'm, I've been telling all of them with such a slim majority, they will either be successful together or they will fail together.

 There won't be one group of people that are successful and the rest of them are failures.